MistuhMok/TTPStage2/README.md

    - [x] A user can only buy shares if they have enough cash in their account for a given purchase.
    - [x] A user can only buy shares if the ticker symbol is valid.

-4. As a user, I want to view a list of all transactions I’ve made to date (trades) so that I can perform an audit.
+✔️ 4.
+As a user, I want to view a list of all transactions I’ve made to date (trades) so that I can perform an audit.

 ✔️ 5.
 As a user, I want to view my portfolio (a list of all the stocks I own along with their current values) so that I can review performance.

 - [x] Current values should be based on the latest price and quantity owned for a given stock.
 - [x] Each stock owned should only appear once.

-6. As a user, I’d like to see the font color of stock symbols and current prices in my portfolio change dynamically to indicate performance.
+✔️ 6.
+As a user, I’d like to see the font color of stock symbols and current prices in my portfolio change dynamically to indicate performance.

-   - [ ] Display red when the current price is less than the day’s open price.
+- [x] Display red when the current price is less than the day’s open price.
-   - [ ] Display grey when the current price is equal to the day’s open price.
+- [x] Display grey when the current price is equal to the day’s open price.
-   - [ ] Display green when the current price is greater than the day’s open price.
+- [x] Display green when the current price is greater than the day’s open price.